SAP-archive/teched2020-DEV164/README.md

 ## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSES/Apache-2.0.txt) file.
+This repository is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSES/Apache-2.0.txt) file.